 lane markings and signage (including large overhead signs) will help

-through is actually far easier than it may seem from the diagrams-- see
+through a DLT is actually far easier than it may seem from the diagrams-- see

 the "how-to" guide at the bottom of this page.